YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 ## Preamble

-To use the DNS-over-HTTPS/TLS/QUIC functionality, you need to enable it from your app's YunoHost configuration panel.
+To use the DNS-over-HTTPS/TLS/QUIC functionality, you need to enable the "Enable DNS-over-HTTPS/TLS/QUIC?" option in your YunoHost admin panel, in the AdGuard Home app page.

 If you're reading this using the YunoHost interface, you should already be in the right page: just click on the [AdGuard Home configuration](#/apps/__APP__/main) option at the top of this text, toggle on "Activate DNS over HTTP/TLS/QUIC?" then "Save".
 Else, open The YunoHost Webadmin and follow this path: `Applications → AdGuard Home → AdGuard Home configuration`.